 - Ground Beef

-In the 3 years, I spent travelling & living around Hungary, Slovakia, the Czech Republic and Austria I have never seen a recipe with macaroni, ground beef, cheese or flour.
-I have also worked inside prestigious 5-star hotels over there with Hungarian chefs and they can confirm, it’s not a thing.
+In the 4 years I spent travelling & living around Hungary, Slovakia, the Czech Republic and Austria, I have never seen a recipe with macaroni, ground beef, cheese or flour.
+I have also worked inside prestigious 5-star hotels with Hungarian chefs, and they can confirm that it’s not a thing.

 Step by Step Instructions

 1) Melt the pork fat in a large deep sauté pan over medium-high heat.
 Add the onions and brown them for 5 to 7 minutes.

 2) Turn up the heat, add the beef and season with salt and pepper.
 Sear the beef on each side, this will take 3 to 4 minutes.
 Add the garlic, mix and sauté for 30 to 45 seconds.

 4) Turn off the heat, add the Hungarian paprika and mix thoroughly.
 Let the residual heat toast the paprika.

 5) Add all the ingredients into the slow cooker.
 Place on high for 4 to 6 hours, or low for 8 to 10 hours.

 More Recipes You May Like…